 $1000 Invested In This Stock 5 Years Ago, Would Be Worth This Much

-Danaher (NYSE:DHR) has outperformed the market over the past 5 years by 16.48% on an annualized basis.
+Xilinx (NASDAQ:XLNX) has outperformed the market over the past 5 years by 12.98% on an annualized basis.

-Buying $1,000 In DHR: 5 years ago, an investor could have purchased 12.71 shares of Danaher at the time with $1,000.
-This investment in DHR would have produced an average annual return of 31.88%.
-Currently, Danaher has a market capitalization of $224.31 billion.
+Buying $1,000 In XLNX: 5 years ago, an investor could have purchased 16.33 shares of Xilinx at the time with $1,000.
+This investment in XLNX would have produced an average annual return of 28.61%.
+Currently, Xilinx has a market capitalization of $53.29 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.